indimail/indimail-virtualdomains/indimail-x/doc/README-ldap.md

-# Creating a shared Address Book for your IndiMail server
+# Creating a shared Address Book for your server

 ## Install openldap